OpenWebAdvocacy/website/src/pages/walled-gardens.md

 > **Apple’s subtle, anti-competitive practices don’t look terrible in isolation, but together they form a clear strategy: Make it so painful to build with web-based technology on Apple platforms that developers won’t bother**. <br />
 > … <br />
 > These types of changes may be made in the name of privacy or security, but the reality is that the argument looks weak when both users and developers simply don’t have a choice because Apple controls the platform, browser engine, and the distribution method.
 Regardless of your opinion of Electron app quality, choice is important. <br />
-> **Apple’s control over its app ecosystem is a new type of monopoly that’s hard to understand for lawmakers, and difficult for us to fight back against — because there simply isn’t a way out of these restrictions when the company controls both the distribution method and the platform itself**."
+> **Apple’s control over its app ecosystem is a new type of monopoly that’s hard to understand for lawmakers, and difficult for us to fight back against — because there simply isn’t a way out of these restrictions when the company controls both the distribution method and the platform itself**.
 > <cite>[Apple is Trying to Kill Web Technology - Owen Williams (November 2019) ](https://onezero.medium.com/apple-is-trying-to-kill-web-technology-a274237c174d) <br />(emphasis added)</cite>

-> "**It's seemingly deliberate and about protecting App Store revenue**. <br />
+> **It's seemingly deliberate and about protecting App Store revenue**. <br />
 > … <br />
 > With IE now out of the way, the **distinction of ‘most-hated browser’ goes to Apple’s Safari** – which all along had been a close second to IE. <br />
 > … <br />